-All new ITAs receive a PT (pending test) restriction.
-This restriction will prevent you from receiving your tuition assistance until you have demonstrated adequate English proficiency or enrolled in your required ALI class.
-Those ITAs who have scored a 6 or higher on the ITA Exam, or have received a waiver, will have their PT restriction removed immediately.
-Those who are required to take an ALI class will have their restriction removed after the deadline to add or drop classes provided they have enrolled in their required ALI class.
-All late charges resulting from the PT restriction will also be removed.
+All new ITAs receive a Pending Test (PT) restriction.
+This restriction will prevent an ITA from receiving tuition assistance until they have demonstrated adequate English proficiency or enrolled in their required ALI class.
+ITAs who have scored a 6 or higher on the ITA Exam will have their PT restrictions removed.
+ITAs with an ALI class requirement will have their restrictions removed provided they have enrolled in their required ALI class.

 - Why do I have an ALI restriction even though I already took the ITA Exam and am registered in an ALI course?